navikohli/learning-notes/books/designing-data-intensive-applications.md

 If you only ever append the log, you will eventually run out of disk space.
 From time to time old segments are deleted or moved to archive.

-If a slow consumer cannot keep with the rate of messages, and it falls so far behind that its consumer offset poitns to a deleted segment, it will miss some of the messages.
+If a slow consumer cannot keep with the rate of messages, and it falls so far behind that its consumer offset points to a deleted segment, it will miss some of the messages.

 The throughput of a log remains more or less constant, since every message is written to disk anyway.
 This is in contrast to messaging systems that keep messages in memory by default and only write them to disk if the queue grows too large: systems are fast when queues are short and become much slower when they start writing to disk, throughput depends on the amount of history retained.